tkhamez/neucore/doc/Documentation.md

 ### Rate Limit

-If the API rate limiting is configured (UI: Admin -> Settings -> Features), each response will contain the headers `X-Neucore-Rate-Limit-Remain` and `X-Neucore-Rate-Limit-Reset`.
-If enabled, each request results in an error 429 "Too many requests" if the limit has been exceeded.
+If the API rate limiting is enabled (UI: Admin -> Settings -> Features), each response will contain the headers `X-Neucore-Rate-Limit-Remain` and `X-Neucore-Rate-Limit-Reset`.
+A request results in an error 429 "Too many requests" if the limit has been exceeded.

+If it is configured only, but not active, it is logged when an app exceeds the limit.

 ### ESI Error Limit